bariscelik/llama.rn/CONTRIBUTING.md

 npm test
 ```

-To edit the Objective-C or Swift files, open `example/ios/RNLlamaExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > llama.rn`.
+To edit the Objective-C or Swift files, open `example/ios/RNLlamaExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @bariscelik/llama.rn`.

 ### Commit message convention